 Skip to content

-Mariela Quiros is an ambassador teacher who is currently teaching with Participate Learning for the third time.
-Originally from Costa Rica, she has 21 years of classroom experience and now teaches in Raleigh, North Carolina.
-We chatted with Mariela about teaching in the US, learning about new cultures, and where her teaching inspiration comes from.
+Mariela Q. is a three-time former Ambassador Teacher with Participate Learning.
+Originally from Costa Rica, she has 21 years of classroom experience and most recently taught in Raleigh, North Carolina.
+We chatted with Mariela about teaching in the U.S., learning about new cultures, and where her teaching inspiration comes from.

 My favorite thing about teaching here is how innovative it can be – the use of technology in the classroom, plus different methodologies and a variety of resources.